Ryton Pools Country Park: Facilities

 The grounds have official opening times which vary according to the seasons; however, visitors can enter the park on-foot outside these hours if they wish.
 There are two car parks in the park, and there is currently a flat rate charge of £3.50 for any vehicle to enter the park.
 Public transport to the park is extremely limited.

-Facilities at the park include a visitor centre/cafe and gift shop, two children's play areas for different ages of children, a bird hide, miles of pathed and unpathed walks, and fishing facilities and a miniature railway run by the Coventry Model Engineering Society.
+Facilities at the park include a visitor centre/cafe and gift shop, two children's play areas for different ages of children, a bird hide, a cycle hire centre, miles of pathed and unpathed walks, and fishing facilities and a miniature railway run by the Coventry Model Engineering Society.
 The railway is around 610 metres (2000ft or so) long and operates for the public every Sunday afternoon (1pm-4pm) from Easter until the end of September.
-Train rides are £1 per person per ride with the journey lasting around 6 minutes or so.
+Train rides are £1.50 per person per ride with the journey lasting around 6 minutes or so.
 Trains are hauled by either a steam or diesel locomotive.
 (All trains run weather permitting).

 The park also organises events for children such as parties, birds of prey spotting, "creepy crawly club", nest box building, and "prams in the park" (walking for parents with babies).
 There is a bird hide located by one of the pools where visitors can observe the wildlife in relative quiet.